-2.1.4 Urban Regeneration and Housing Act 2015 Affordable Housing Act 2021 This Act changed the statutory context for the provision of social and affordable housing.
-Changes include that there will be a requirement for up to 10% social housing in developments with more than nine units.
-It also introduces a series of measures to encourage urban regeneration, including the imposition of a vacant site levy to incentivise re-use of vacant and derelict sites for housing and urban renewal.
-Local Authorities are mandated to maintain a register of vacant sites to be subject to this levy.
+2.1.4 Affordable Housing Act 2021

 The Affordable Housing Act has introduced several important changes to Irish housing.
 It establishes a legislative basis for new forms of affordable housing for households who cannot afford private market housing but are above eligibility thresholds for social housing.
-These new tenures are affordable purchase dwellings (sold by local authorities and other bodies at below-market costs) and cost rental, a new form of below-market rent with rents tied to delivery costs and subject to a minimum discount compared to market rents.
+These new tenures are affordable purchase dwellings (sold by local authorities and other bodies at belowmarket costs) and cost rental, a new form of below-market rent with rents tied to delivery costs and subject to a minimum discount compared to market rents.
 The Act also amends Part V of the Planning and Development Act 2000 to introduce a requirement for Local Authority housing strategies to assess the need for affordable housing including cost rental over the course of a statutory development plan.
 The Act amends 'Part V' housing requirements to include a requirement for up to 20% social and affordable housing in developments in excess of four units (intended by Government to comprise 10% social and 10% cost rental and/or affordable purchase where justified).